fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

     Also have a look at the red LED (`GPIO #13`) next to the USB port on your board.
 It should blink with a period of approx. 1 s.

 5. Go back to the [AWS IoT Console](https://console.aws.amazon.com/iot/home) and visit the unnamed classic shadow of your AWS IoT thing (`Manage` > `Things` > `{{Your AWS IoT thing}}` > `Device Shadows` > `Classic Shadow` when using the *New console experience* which can be activated all down in the left side bar).
-Click on the refresh button if no such is displayed.
-You should see that yields a shadow state document with a `currentVersion` attribute that indicates the currently running firmware version on your board:
+Click on the refresh button if no such is displayed yet.
+You should see that it yields a shadow state document with a `currentVersion` attribute that indicates the currently running firmware version on your board:

     ![](thingshadow-2.png "Initial thing shadow state")

 6. Stop your serial monitor app and disconnect your board from your laptop or computer.
 Use a USB wall charger to power it instead.
-Feel free to move your board to a different place if you like.
+Feel free to move your board to another place somewhere away from your laptop or computer if you like.

 ### Create and upload a new firmware version to FotaHub